galaxyproject/galaxy_mentor_network/Mentorship Guidelines.md

 **Expectations**

--Your GMentor is available to guide you and answer all your questions to the best of their ability.
+- Your GMentor is available to guide you and answer all your questions to the best of their ability.

--The sole responsibility of your project rests on you, your mentor will not carry out your project for you.
+- The sole responsibility of your project rests on you, your mentor will not carry out your project for you.

--Detailed and Timely reviews on your project or contributions will be given by GMentors.
+- Detailed and Timely reviews on your project or contributions will be given by GMentors.

--At least 30 minutes of meeting calls between you and your mentor will be held weekly.
+- At least 30 minutes of meeting calls between you and your mentor will be held weekly.

 ## Mentors